Published: 10 May 2022

 Performance Testing Metrics – A Detailed Guide for Businesses

 For today’s business-critical apps/websites, performance is an essential factor that determines its success in enabling a seamless user experience (UX).
 These business apps should be free from all performance bottlenecks such as slow loading speed, frequent time out/crashes, delayed response times, etc. It is also critical that the web apps/mobile apps be scalable, reliable, and robust to deliver effective end-user performance.
-Therefore, to ensure business-critical apps perform seamlessly, it is essential to leverage performance testing.
+Therefore, to ensure business-critical apps perform seamlessly, it is essential to measure performance testing metrics.

 Content 1.
 What is performance testing?
 2. An overview of performance testing metrics 3.
 What is the need for performance testing metrics?
 4. Important performance testing metrics 5.
-Two main categories of performance testing metrics 6.
+Performance testing metrics categories 6.
 Some important performance automation testing tools 7.
 Conclusion 8.
 How can we help businesses fine-tune apps/systems leveraging our performance testing accelerator Tx-PEARS?
 9. Tx-PEARS

 Performance testing is a non-functional software testing method used to check the speed, scalability, reliability, responsiveness, and performance of an app/website.
 Various performance testing methods include a spike, volume, endurance, stress, load, etc. These performance testing types help determine the app performance under fluctuating networks, varying user loads, varying bandwidths, etc. During performance testing, certain key performance indicators (KPIs), also known as performance testing metrics, are used to measure the effectiveness of this testing method.
 These KPIs define the effectiveness of the performance tests for businesses.